FREQUENTLY ASKED QUESTIONS

 Is the Horseshoe Pavilion ADA Compliant?

 Yes.
 There are a number of ramps and electronic doors.
 Once inside the Pavilion, everything is one flat surface.
-The Highland Games are outdoors and might be difficult to access.

 Can I get cash at the Fair?